ortus-docs/coldbox-docs/event_handlers/handler_interception_methods.md

 <img src="../images/eventhandler-prepost.jpg"/>

-There are also several simple implicit [AOP](http://en.wikipedia.org/wiki/Aspect-oriented_programming) interceptors, usually referred as advices, that can be declared in your event handler that the framework will use in order to execute them anytime an event is fired from the current handler.
+There are several simple implicit [AOP](http://en.wikipedia.org/wiki/Aspect-oriented_programming) interceptor methods, usually referred as advices, that can be declared in your event handler that the framework will use in order to execute them before/after and around an event is fired from the current handler.
 This is great for intercepting calls, pre/post processing, localized security, logging, RESTful conventions and much more.
 Yes, you got that right, Aspect Oriented Programming just for you and without all the complicated setup involved!
 If you declared them, the framework will execute them.

 | Interceptor Method | Description |
 | -- | -- |